Finding community structure using the ordered random graph model: Discussion

 \section{Discussion}

 In this study, we proposed a linear arrangement algorithm based on statistical modeling.
 We employed the {\ORGM} as a generative model of networks and performed its {\MLE}.
+Our statistical framework to infer the sequentially local structure provides a new perspective to the community detection in a network.
+While we employed the {\MLE} in this work, our framework can be extended to Bayesian inference.

 Our modeling is more flexible than the classical linear arrangement methods that are based on a cost function, such as Eq.~(\ref{costfunction-1}), and thus, our method allows us to capture a sequentially local structure that is a mixture of community and banded structures.
+For example, in the Football network, the community structure is not observed in the results of the spectral ordering and the {\RCM}.
+This is because these methods strongly penalize the nonzero elements far from the diagonal part.
+In contrast, our method is not prone to such a problem because it penalizes matrix elements in a more flexible manner.

 Our linear arrangement algorithm can detect community structures with ambiguous boundaries, as we observed from the result of the Political Books network (Fig.~\ref{HeatmapClustering}).
 In contrast, many of the previous community detection methods perform ``hard clustering'', in which the detected groups have clear boundaries because a group label is assigned to each vertex.
 Such a hard clustering method is not suitable for some networks, and several other flexible methods were proposed in the literature.
 Overlapping community detection methods \cite{ahn2010link, xie2013overlapping} deal with ambiguous boundaries by assigning multiple group labels to each vertex.
 Bayesian inference methods \cite{peixoto2014hierarchical,NewmanReinert2016} infer a probability distribution of group assignment for each vertex.
 Although the interpretation of ambiguous boundaries of groups in these methods is not identical, they achieve ``soft clustering'' using a higher-order group membership.
 Our algorithm simply estimates the vertex sequence and allows us to visually identify the fuzziness of community structures without introducing higher-order group memberships.